eshaq95/eshaq95/README.md

-## I'm a Student and a future Software Engineer!
+## I'm a Student aspiring to become a Software Engineer!

 - 🌱 I’m currently learning Java, Python and Software engineering practices🔭
 - 👯 I’m looking to collaborate with other content creators